 Scientists have limited lidar snow-specific measurements to aircraft campaigns, including NASA’s SnowEx.
 However, Forman’s team can use this airborne information to hypothesize a range of errors that might result from using lidar onboard a satellite, and then use the tool to run experiments with those assumptions, he said.

 The simulation also uses a constellation simulator called TAT-C that Le Moigne and her team at Goddard and other institutions developed.
 “TAT-C helps us locate where the satellite would be and what part of the Earth it would see,” Forman said.

 Once all the sensors are together in the simulation tool, the team is able to run different experiments that include different scenarios, like putting a satellite into one orbit versus another or having a satellite look at a wide swath of Earth versus a narrow one.
 With this suite of experiments, they can gauge the “scientific bang” based on a common benchmark scenario.
 “We’re really trying to systematically narrow down the pool of options we might want to consider,” Forman said.

 “In order to do all this, you have to use supercomputers,” Forman said, adding he’s using the Discover Supercomputer at the NASA Center for Climate Simulation at Goddard and the Deepthought2 High- Performance Computing cluster at the University of Maryland.

 As sensors evolve and satellites change, the tool’s creators plan to stay in the game.
-The team intends to continue working on the tool until the end of 2019 and then continue to tweak it so that it represents the current mix of satellites in orbit, Forman said.
+The team intends to continue working on the tool and tweak it so that it represents the current mix of satellites in orbit, Forman said.
 The tool “will continue to ask questions of what should be next and how we should be planning in 20 years or more out into the future,” Forman said.

 Published December 2, 2019